ZainTECH Awarded Microsoft Azure Expert Managed Service Provider (MSP) Status

-(MENAFN- STS Arabia) [Amman, Jordan – March 20, 2024] — ZainTECH, the integrated digital solution provider of Zain Group, has earned the Microsoft Azure Expert Managed Service Provider (MSP) status.
+(MENAFN- OAK Consulting) [Dubai, UAE – March 26, 2024] — ZainTECH, the integrated digital solution provider of Zain Group, has earned the Microsoft Azure Expert Managed Service Provider (MSP) status.
 This status is awarded to organizations that demonstrate exceptional capabilities in delivering comprehensive, end-to-end solutions on the Azure cloud platform.

 ZainTECH's attainment of this status further solidifies its position as a trusted partner in the digital transformation journey of businesses across the Middle East, and signifies its proficiency in managing and optimizing Azure services to provide clients with reliable, scalable, and secure cloud solutions.